radview/webload-documentation/docs/scripting/programming_your_javascript.md

 ##### Adding the wlOutputFile Object

-The wlOutputFile object can be added directly to a JavaScript Object in a script through the IntelliSense Editor, as described in [*Editing the JavaScript Code in](#_bookmark16)* (on page [14](#_bookmark14)).
+The wlOutputFile object can be added directly to a JavaScript Object in a script through the [IntelliSense Editor](#using-the-intellisense-javascript-editor).
 Users who are programming their own JavaScript Object code within their script may take advantage of the WebLOAD Recorder GUI to simplify their programming efforts.
 Manually typing out the code to create a wlOutputFile object, risks making a mistake, and adding invalid code to the script file.
 Instead, users may bring up a list of available constructor and methods for the wlOutputFile object, by right-clicking in the JavaScript Editing Pane, selecting **Insert > General** from the pop-up menu, and selecting one of the available items.
 WebLOAD Recorder automatically inserts the correct code for the selected command into the JavaScript Object currently being edited.
 The user may then change the parameters without any worries about mistakes in the object syntax.

 ![wlOutputFile() Insertion using General Menu](../images/script_guide_034.png)